 #9 Learn the Intricacies of Intervals

 Mastering exposure and focus in still images is essential for great time-lapse movies because they are simply made of hundreds of well-exposed still frames.
 But move to time-lapses and you have additional factors to consider: how many frames to shoot and how often to shoot them.
-A good rule of thumb is to shoot 150 to 300 frames per sequence, shot with an interval of no more than 1 to 5 seconds between exposures, at least for starry night sequences.
+A good rule of thumb is to shoot 200 to 300 frames per sequence, shot with an interval of no more than 1 to 5 seconds between exposures, at least for starry night sequences.
 However, most intervalometers (the superb Canon TC-80N3, shown here, is an exception) define their “Interval” setting to mean the time from when the shutter opens to when it opens again.
-In that case, you set the Interval to be a value 1 to 5 seconds longer than the exposure time you are using.
+In that case, you set the Interval to be a value 1 to 5 seconds longer than the exposure time you are using, NOT to the value you want the actual interval to be.
 Test first!